pawanlucky1810/real-time-edge-detection/README.md

 ### 5 Added FPS counter
 Added a frame processing `TextView` to display the FPS both with raw feed and processed feed.

+# Demo video
+Please view the demo video [here](demo_video.mp4).

+## Setup Instruction

+**References Used for Development:**
+> Used `Android Studio` for this project development.
+> Followed the Android developer guide https://developer.android.com/ndk/guides for developing this project.
+This gave me a boilerplate NDK project.
+> Followed the OpenCV on Android guide https://docs.opencv.org/4.x/d5/df8/tutorial_dev_with_OCV_on_Android.html